Start a Brokerage in Local Securities Business in Dubai

 Operating within the compliance framework set by UAE financial regulators

-This licence is well suited to a range of professionals and businesses, including:
+This license is well suited to a range of professionals and businesses, including:

 Financial professionals seeking to establish an independent brokerage firm in the UAE